History of Iran: Bronze Age

-Parts of what is modern-day northwestern Iran was part of the Kura–Araxes culture (circa 3400 BC—ca. 2000 BC), that stretched up into the neighbouring regions of the Caucasus and Anatolia.
+The Kura–Araxes culture (circa 3400 BC—ca. 2000 BC) stretched from northwestern Iran up into the neighbouring regions of the Caucasus and Anatolia.
 Susa is one of the oldest-known settlements of Iran and the world.
-Based on C14 dating, the time of the foundation of the city is as early as 4395 BC, a time right after the establishment of the ancient Sumerian city of Uruk in 4500.
 The general perception among archaeologists is that Susa was an extension of the Sumerian city-state of Uruk, hence incorporating many aspects of Mesopotamian culture.
-In its later history, Susa became the capital of Elam, which emerged as a state founded 4000.
-There are also dozens of prehistoric sites across the Iranian plateau pointing to the existence of ancient cultures and urban settlements in the fourth millennium BC, One of the earliest civilizations on the Iranian plateau was the Jiroft culture in southeastern Iran in the province of Kerman.
+In its later history, Susa became the capital of Elam, which emerged as a state founded 4000 BC.
+There are also dozens of prehistoric sites across the Iranian plateau pointing to the existence of ancient cultures and urban settlements in the fourth millennium BC.
+One of the earliest civilizations on the Iranian plateau was the Jiroft culture in southeastern Iran in the province of Kerman.

-It is one of the most artefact-rich archaeological sites in the Middle East.
+Iran is one of the most artefact-rich archaeological sites in the Middle East.
 Archaeological excavations in Jiroft led to the discovery of several objects belonging to the 4th millennium BC.
 There is a large quantity of objects decorated with highly distinctive engravings of animals, mythological figures, and architectural motifs.
 The objects and their iconography are considered unique.
 Many are made from chlorite, a grey-green soft stone; others are in copper, bronze, terracotta, and even lapis lazuli.
 Recent excavations at the sites have produced the world's earliest inscription which pre-dates Mesopotamian inscriptions.

 There are records of numerous other ancient civilizations on the Iranian plateau before the emergence of Iranian peoples during the Early Iron Age.
 The Early Bronze Age saw the rise of urbanization into organized city-states and the invention of writing (the Uruk period) in the Near East.
 While Bronze Age Elam made use of writing from an early time, the Proto-Elamite script remains undeciphered, and records from Sumer pertaining to Elam are scarce.

+Russian historian Igor M. Diakonoff states that the modern inhabitants of Iran are descendants of mainly non-Indo-European groups, more specifically of pre-Iranic inhabitants of the Iranian Plateau: "It is the autochthones of the Iranian plateau, and not the Proto-Indo-European tribes of Europe, which are, in the main, the ancestors, in the physical sense of the word, of the present-day Iranians."